top of page

 Abstract

-We introduce Dream2Real, a robotics framework which integrates vision-language models trained on 2D data into a 3D object rearrangement pipeline.
+We introduce Dream2Real, a robotics framework which integrates vision-language models (VLMs) trained on 2D data into a 3D object rearrangement pipeline.
 This is achieved by the robot autonomously constructing a 3D representation of the scene, where objects can be rearranged virtually and an image of the resulting arrangement rendered.
 These renders are evaluated by a VLM, so that the arrangement which best satisfies the user instruction is selected and recreated in the real world with pick-and-place.
 This enables language-conditioned rearrangement to be performed zero-shot, without needing to collect a training dataset of example arrangements.
-Results on a series of real-world tasks show that this framework is robust to distractors, controllable by language, capable of understanding complex multi-object relations, and readily applicable to both tabletop and 3D rearrangement tasks.
+Results on a series of real-world tasks show that this framework is robust to distractors, controllable by language, capable of understanding complex multi-object relations, and readily applicable to both tabletop and 6-DoF rearrangement tasks.

 Robot Videos